Rxxllnz/Robotica_inteligente_sistemas_autonomos/Readme.md

   - `movement/` — movement utilities and kinematic conversions
   - `robot_shared.h` — lightweight context structs used to pass dependencies into modules
   - `robot_state.h` — `RobotMode` enum used by the main loop
-- `movement_v1/` — legacy/experimental movement sketch
-- `Sensores-actuadores/` — individual sensor/actuator examples
+- `COMUNICACIONES_ROBOT/` — communication helpers for Master/Slave ESPs (subrepository)

 Hardware overview (fill in exact models)
 ---------------------------------------
-- MCU: ESP8266 or ESP32 (select appropriate board core in Arduino IDE)
+- MCU: ESP8266 (select appropriate board core in Arduino IDE)
-- Steppers: stepper driver and motor model (TBD)
+- Steppers: stepper driver and motor model
-- Servo: model used to sweep the distance sensor (TBD)
+- Servo: model used to sweep the distance sensor
 - Distance sensor: analog sensor with a calibration table included in code
-- Power: battery and power distribution (TBD)
+- Power: battery and power distribution

 Pins used by the firmware
 -------------------------